When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

 Convexity ensures diminishing marginal returns from additional agents, supermodularity captures complementarity across agent types, and the non-increasing property reflects economies of scale.
 Many natural matching cost functions satisfy these conditions.
 For example, in spatial matching where agents are uniformly distributed, the expected minimum distance decreases convexly in the number of agents.

 Under these conditions, we establish the following structural result.

-\begin{proposition} Consider a matching system with Poisson arrivals and a matching cost function that is convex, supermodular, and component-wise non-increasing.
-The optimal policy is monotone in the queue length vector: if it is optimal to match at state $\mathbf{x}$, then it is also optimal to match at any state $\mathbf{y} \succeq \mathbf{x}$. \end{proposition}
+\begin{proposition} Consider the finite-horizon uniformized relaxation of the Poisson-arrival matching system, where at each decision epoch the controller either waits or, if $\mathbf{x}\in\mathcal F$, executes one complete-tuple match.
+Suppose the matching cost function is convex, supermodular, and component-wise non-increasing.
+Then, at every finite horizon, the set of feasible states at which matching is the optimal action is closed upward in queue lengths: if matching is optimal at state $\mathbf{x}\in\mathcal F$, then matching is also optimal at any state $\mathbf{y}\in\mathcal F$ with $\mathbf{y} \succeq \mathbf{x}$. \end{proposition}

 \begin{remark} The proof of Proposition~\ref{prop:relaxed_monotonicity}, detailed in Appendix~\ref{app:proof_relaxed_monotonicity}, requires a novel analytical approach.
 Standard dynamic programming arguments establish monotonicity by propagating convexity or supermodularity of the value function across state transitions.
 However, these properties fail to hold in multi-sided matching due to the coupled state transitions: a single match simultaneously reduces all queue lengths by one ($\mathbf{x} \to \mathbf{x} - \mathbf{1}$), breaking the standard induction structure.
-We overcome this challenge by introducing a diagonal difference function $G(\mathbf{x}) = J(\mathbf{x}) - J(\mathbf{x} - \mathbf{1})$ and establishing specialized bounds on its increments relative to the matching cost.
+We overcome this challenge by introducing a diagonal difference function $G_k(\mathbf{x}) = J_k(\mathbf{x}) - J_k(\mathbf{x} - \mathbf{1})$ and establishing specialized bounds on its increments relative to the matching cost.
 This technique enables direct induction on the net matching benefit without requiring global structural properties of the value function. \end{remark}

 Proposition~\ref{prop:relaxed_monotonicity} confirms that in stable environments, the intuition ``more agents make matching more attractive'' holds rigorously.
-The optimal policy takes a threshold form: match if and only if the queue lengths exceed certain thresholds.
+The matching region is monotone: once matching is optimal at a feasible state, it remains optimal after additional agents arrive in any queues.